TilburgNetworkGroup/bremory/README.md

 # bremory (Version: 1.0.0) [beta]
-### Tools for understanding the dynamics of event weights in relational event sequences
+### Modeling Memory Retention in Relational Event Data
 ### Table of contents
 - [About the package](#about-the-package)
 - [Programming Languages](#programming-languages)